Tullio Farabola: War Photography and Historical Documentation

-In 1943 he came back to Milan; during an allied bombing in August 1943, the Farabola photographic studio, along with the negatives and equipment was destroyed.
-He documented historical facts from 1943 to 1945: the German occupation, the last speech of Mussolini, the effects and victims of the allied bombing (the photograph of the children who died in the school of Gorla in 1944 became famous), the liberation with the Germans who left the city and the leaders of the Committee of National Liberation who paraded with the partisans through the streets of Milan on 25 April 1945, the exposure of corpses of Mussolini, Clara Petacci and the fascist hierarchs arrested in Dongo in Piazzale Loreto, the shooting of Buffarini Guidi, minister of the interior during the "Repubblica Sociale Italiana".
+In 1943 Farabola came back to Milan; during an allied bombing raid in August of that year, the Farabola photographic studio - together with its negatives and equipment - was destroyed.
+Between 1943 and 1945 he documented some of the most dramatic events of the period: the German occupation, the last speech of Mussolini, the devastation and civilian casualties caused allied bombings - including the widely known photograph of the children killed in the Gorla school tragedy (1944), the Liberation of Milan on 25 April 1945, when German troops withdrew and the leaders of the Committee of National Liberation marched through the city alongside the partisans.
+He also recorded the display in Piazzale Loreto of the bodies of Mussolini, Clara Petacci and the fascist hierarchs arrested in Dongo, as well as the execution of Buffarini Guidi, minister of the interior during the "Repubblica Sociale Italiana".